ISCHEMIC STROKE

 - onset, duration, timing, symptoms specification, any aggravating or relieving factors

-- clinical exam
+- clinical examination

-- assess neurological deficits, including speech disturbances, visual field defects, etc.
+- assess neurological deficits, including speech disturbances, visual field defects, etc. (→ NIHSS)

 - cardiac examination

-- carotid auscultation for a carotid bruit detection
+- carotid auscultation to detect carotid bruit

 - brain imaging (preferred modality is DWI within 24h or CT+CTP if DWI cannot be performed) (ESO 2021) (AHA/ASA 2013 I/B)